SonarSonic/DrawingBotV3/docs/source/pfms.rst

 Mosaic Voronoi
 ======================================
-Divides an image into a Voronoi Diagram, each cell is distributed randomly amongst the enabled Drawing Styles
+Divides an image into a Voronoi Diagram, each cell is distributed randomly amongst the enabled Drawing Styles.

 .. image:: images/pfms/mosaic_voronoi_1.jpg
     :width: 300pt